majaschneider/detour-detection/README.md

-# de4l-detour-privacy-metric
+# de4l-detour-detection

-<h1>Privacy metric algorithm based on detours in trajetory data.</h1>
+<h1>Estimate exposure of private information in trajectory data based on detours.</h1>
 <p>This algorithm calculates the difference from the ideal path between
 selected geographical points.
 The higher the difference, the higher the privacy risk.</p>